mochi-hpc-experiments/thallium-tutorial-exercises/README.md

 numbers (which will be represented as `uint64_t` values).
 Only the first exercise uses the code present in this repository, however this README provides instructions for all three exercises.
-A equivalent repository for C projects is available [here](https://github.com/mochi-hpc-experiments/margo-tutorial-exercises).
+An equivalent repository for C projects is available [here](https://github.com/mochi-hpc-experiments/margo-tutorial-exercises).

 ## Initial setup